 - Specific illness associated with indoor air pollutants in buildings.

 - Allergic reactions such as hypersensitivity pneumonitis caused by certain species of fungi.

-- Infectious diseases such as Legionnaires’ disease and humidifier fever.
+- Infectious diseases such as Legionnaires’ disease.